Intervalley Band Crossing and Transition of Fractional Chern Insulators in Floquet Twisted Bilayer MoTe$_2$

-\begin{multicols}{2} Next, we consider the many-body transition during the Floquet band crossing in driven tMoTe$_2$ systems.
+Next, we consider the driven tMoTe$_2$.
 After the CPL driving is turned on, the effective mass in $\tilde{H}_{\rm eff}$ in the two valleys becomes different.
 Moreover, the electron's Floquet bands gain a negative (positive) quasienergy shift in valley $\xi=+$ and $-$, respectively.
-Therefore, the energy degeneracy at $\nu_h=5/3$ between the $2S_z=\pm N/5$ sectors in the undriven system is broken.
-For very small driving intensity $\Delta$, the $\nu_{h,+}=2/3,\nu_{h,-}=1$ configuration is selected as the ground state of $\tilde{H}_{\rm eff}$ because holes tend to occupy states with higher electron energy.
-With the increasing of $\Delta$, the quasienergies of the top Floquet valence band in valley $+$ becomes closer to that of the second Floquet valence band in valley $-$, as shown in Fig.~\fref{fig:schematic_plot_for_bilayer}{2}.
-In this case, holes may redistribute among the two valleys.
+Therefore, in the effective static system described by the many-body Floquet Hamiltonian $\tilde{H}_{\rm eff}^{\rm mb}$, the degeneracy at $\nu_h=5/3$ between the $2S_z=\pm N/5$ sectors in the undriven system is broken.
+For very small driving intensity $\Delta$, the Floquet FCI with $\nu_{h,+}=2/3,\nu_{h,-}=1$ configuration is selected as the ground state of $\tilde{H}_{\rm eff}^{\rm mb}$, because holes tend to occupy states with higher electron quasienergy.
+With the increase of $\Delta$, the quasienergies of the top Floquet valence band in valley $+$ become closer to that of the second Floquet valence band in valley $-$, as shown in Fig.~\fref{fig:schematic_plot_for_bilayer}{2}.
+In this case, holes may redistribute among the two valleys. \end{multicols}